-A mortgage loan insured under the Veterans Administration (VA) mortgage loan program.
+A VA home loan is a mortgage loan insured under the Veteran Administration’s (VA) mortgage loan program.
 Veterans who served on active duty and were discharged under conditions other than dishonorable are eligible for VA loans benefits.
 This type of loan requires a Certificate of Eligibility from the VA.

 U.S. military veterans who served on active duty and received a discharge other than dishonorable are eligible to participate in the Veterans Administration home loan program for the purchase of a primary personal residence.
 These loans are obtained through private lenders such as Meridian Mortgage Solutions.
 The VA guarantees a portion of the face amount to the lender against default which in turn helps the veteran lock in more favorable interest rates.
 The VA also provides assistance in the event the veteran experiences financial difficulties.

 Before applying for a VA home mortgage, a veteran should have all necessary documentation in order.
 This includes the following: